Download: Sollya 8.0

 Sollya is directly available as a package within the following Linux distributions: Debian

-For questions regarding how to use Sollya, feature requests, etc. Subscribe here
+For questions regarding how to use Sollya, feature requests, discussion with other users, etc. Subscribe here

 Third-party developers wrote an interface to Sollya within Python, hence offering all the features of the Sollya tool inside Python.
 Check out their GitLab!
 To be sure of using a version compatible with your version of Sollya, go to the "Tag" tab and download the appropriate tagged version.
 There is no full documentation, but you can start by having a look at their README file and the examples folder.

 Sollya is both a tool environment and a library for safe floating-point code